-The Pacific Locomotive Association and the Niles Canyon Railway are offering you two chances to take part in a railfan photographer’s special on December 5th or 6th, 2020 to benefit the restoration of recently acquired Southern Pacific M-6 Steam Locomotive #1744.
-Tickets are $150 per person, per day, and additional donations are most welcome.
+The Pacific Locomotive Association and the Niles Canyon Railway invite you to take part in a railfan photographers special on Saturday May 1st to benefit the restoration of recently acquired Southern Pacific M-6 Steam Locomotive #1744.
+Tickets are $175 per person, and additional donations are most welcome.
 ALL proceeds of this event will go directly to the restoration of the 1744.

-Both days will feature a historically accurate period freight train, pulled by 2-4-4-2 Columbia River Belt Line #7, known as the “Skookum”, while ticketholders ride in a separate chase train pulled by SP 1195, a vintage SW900.
-Starting in Sunol at 9am, there will be multiple photo-runby’s throughout the canyon in exclusive locations.
+The day will feature a historically accurate period freight train, pulled by 2-4-4-2 Columbia River Belt Line #7, known as the “Skookum” while ticketholders ride in a separate chase train pulled by SP #1195, a vintage SW900.
+Starting in Sunol at 9am, there will be multiple rare photo-runby’s throughout the canyon and new for this day, several photo locations east of Sunol.
+The engine is planned to face west for the entire trip.
+Our steam engines normally face east.
 Time permitting, there will also be opportunities to work with the conductor to stage other shots as the group desires.
-Halfway through the day, a box lunch will be served while the locomotive is turned for westbound run-by’s for the remainder of the day.
+Halfway through the day a box lunch will be served.
 Return to Sunol and tie up to be around 4:30pm.

 Safety is every railroad’s first priority!
 The NCRy is no exception, and tickets will be limited to ensure the chase train capacity is well below 50% capacity with an added open-air car, hand sanitizer, and restrooms onboard.
 Photo lines will be spread out to ensure social distancing, and masks will be required.
 To ensure authenticity, however, the train and engine crews on the photo freight train will not be masked during runby’s and will maintain separation from ticketholders and the chase train crew.